Shannon-Goddard/Goddard_Shannon_R-Analysis/MechaCarWriteUp.md

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per inch.
 Our coil_summary_table shows that the current manufacturing data meets this design specification with a variance of 62.29356.

-### Suspension Coil T-Test
+## Suspension Coil T-Test
-Using the same suspension coil data and the MechaCarChallenge.RScript file, We determined that the suspension coil’s pound-per-inch results are **not** statistically different from the mean population results of 1,500 pounds per inch
+Using the same suspension coil data and the MechaCarChallenge.RScript file, We determined that the suspension coil’s pound-per-inch results are **not** statistically different from the mean population results of 1,500 pounds per inch.

 <img align="left" width="400" src="/pics/PSI_population_table.png"><br/>
 <img align="left" width="400" src="/pics/PSI_sample_table.png"><br/>